storageos/tutorials/provisioning-storage/001-storage-pool.md

 On start-up, StorageOS nodes communicate with each other to discover the overall status of the cluster and establish consensus.

-Once the cluster is established, StorageOS creates a single storage pool called `default` from all the nodes in the cluster.
+Once the cluster is established, StorageOS creates a default storage pool from all the nodes in the cluster.

 Look at the pool: